perfectlabel/perfectlabel-api-docs/Postman.md

 ### Import Postman Collection
 * Click the "Import" button in the top left corner. ![Screenshot](/screenshots/postman-1.png)
-* Click the "Choose Files" button, select the "perfectlabel.postman_collection.json" file from the postman folder and click the "Open" button.
+* Click the "Choose Files" button, select the "perfectlabel.postman_collection.json" file from "postman" folder in this repository and click "Open" button.

 ### Setup an Environment
 * Click a wheel button in the top right corner
 * Click "Import" button in the "Manage Environments" window ![Screenshot](/screenshots/postman-2.png)
-* Click the "Choose Files" button, select the "perfectlabel.postman_environment.json" file from the postman folder and click the "Open" button
+* Click the "Choose Files" button, select the "perfectlabel.postman_environment.json" file and click "Open" button
 * Click the newly imported environment ![Screenshot](/screenshots/postman-3.png)
 * Set your AUTH_TOKEN value ![Screenshot](/screenshots/postman-4.png)
 * Click UPDATE button and close the "Manage Environments" window